AdobeDocs/experience-manager-65.en/help/sites-developing/components-basics.md

 ### HTL vs JSP {#htl-vs-jsp}

-HTL is a HTML templating language introduced with AEM 6.0.
+HTL is an HTML templating language introduced with AEM 6.0.

 The discussion of whether to use [HTL](https://experienceleague.adobe.com/docs/experience-manager-htl/content/overview.html) or JSP (Java Server Pages) when developing your own components should be straightforward as HTL is now the recommended scripting language for AEM.